-Like most connection services, Personal Money Network doesn’t charge a fee to match you with its partner lenders.
-If approved, you’ll be redirected to the lender’s website where you’ll find out what interest rate, fees and terms you qualify for.
-For a typical payday loan from one of Personal Money Network’s partner lenders, you can expect to pay a fee of $15 to $30 per $100 borrowed, depending on local and state laws..
+Personal Money Network is an online connection service that can help you find a payday or installment loan.
+It works by sending your personal information to its partner lenders after you fill out a quick form.
+Like most connection services, Personal Money Network doesn’t charge a fee.
+If approved, you’re redirected to the lender’s website where you’ll find out what interest rate, fees and terms you qualify for.
+For a typical payday loan from one of Personal Money Network’s partner lenders, you can expect to pay a fee of around $15 per $100 borrowed.

 What are the benefits of using Personal Money Network?

 From its lax credit requirements to its fast process, there are a few perks of getting connected with a lender through Personal Money Network:

 Bad credit OK.
 As long as you meet Personal Money Network’s minimum income requirement, you’ll likely qualify for a loan with one of its lenders — even with a less-than-perfect credit score.

 No collateral required.
 The lenders in Personal Money Network’s network offer unsecured loans.
 You won’t have to worry about providing any collateral in order to get funds.

 Opt out of communications.
 You can ask to have Persona Money Network stop passing on your personal information to its partners for marketing purposes.

 Quick process.
 It takes less than 10 minutes to fill out Personal Money Network’s online form and get a decision from one of its partner lenders.
 And if you’re approved, you may be able to get your funds as soon as the next business day.